dping1/AWS_P3_Workshop/README.md

 ![download workshop](./images/git1.png)

-3. Click on the file tab, you will see a new folder called **aws_workshop** showed up
+3. Switch back to the Jupyter notebook home tab, you will see a new folder called **aws_workshop** showed up

 ![workshop folder](./images/workshop.png)